 If you plan to dance or groove on skates, heeled roller skates provide you with the best support you can get.
-On the other hand, go for roller skates without heels (also known as flat boots) if you want more stability, for instance, when you are inclined towards the breakdance-kind of moves in jam skating.
+On the other hand, go for roller skates without heels (also known as flat boots) if you are one of the speed skaters and want more stability, for instance, when you are inclined towards the breakdance-kind of moves in jam skating.

 Which is Better – Heel or No Heel Roller Skating?

 Whether you should go for roller skates with heels or without one depends upon your style and what you aim to do while you are roller skating.
 If you plan to stand upright without bending your knees or your shoulder leaning forward, go for roller skates with heels.
-Otherwise, you can go for flat boots, i.e. roller skates without heels.
+Otherwise, you can go for flat roller skates.

 Although roller skates evolved from artistic ice skating where the boots were used for artistic and figure roller skating, these boots were traditionally flat and there was no sign of an elevated heel.
 The reason why heels were incorporated was to give the roller skater more stability in order to shift his/ her body weight in a more proportional manner.

-In case of a flat base, if you are standing in an upright position with your roller skates on, your body’s maximum weight (almost 90% of the weight) will be on your heels.
+In case of a flat base, if you are standing in an upright position with your skates on, your body’s maximum weight (almost 90% of the weight) will be on your heels.
 That is a lot of weight for a single part of the foot to bear.
-When you have roller skates with heels, the weight of your body is distributed towards the ball of your foot and hence the pressure coming from your weight is proportionally divided.
+When you have heeled boots, your body weight is distributed towards the ball of your foot and hence the pressure coming from your weight is proportionally divided.

-It is a common misconception that heeled roller skates are for women.
+It is a common misconception that heeled boots are for women.
 Although you may find a majority of women skaters preferring heel-based roller skates, many male expert roller skaters prefer going with heels.
 These roller skates are also ideal for beginners where your main aim is to learn the sport and not go too fast.
-Although roller skates with heels can go pretty fast, they are not as fast as the ones without heels.
+Although heeled skates can go pretty fast, they are not as fast as the ones without heels.

 - Since the skater is elevated by the heel, the body is inclined towards the front.
-This means that with a heeled roller skate, you are less likely to fall backward as compared to no-heel skates.
+This means that with heeled boots, you are less likely to fall backward as compared to non-heeled skates.